All Products

 (Optional) Configure Flink runtime parameters

-After you finish configuring the task, click Save.
+After you complete the task configuration, click Save.